Lampard's got wins over Klopp & Pep now but can Chelsea challenge Liverpool & City for next season's title? | Goal.com

 "So, I'm not getting carried away.
 We can get better.
 We can be better on the ball.
 We can have more possession.
 It's one of the only games in which we didn't have the lion's share of possession but we have to accept that for now and be happy with the result."

-Indeed, this may not have been a title-clinching win for Chelsea; but it at least suggested that Lampard's sign can compete for one next season.
+Indeed, this may not have been a title-clinching win for Chelsea; but it at least suggested that Lampard's side can compete for one next season.

 This season, he has had to cope with a transfer ban, the loss of Eden Hazard to Real Madrid and a plethora of injuries.
 Yet he has still racked up wins over Klopp and Guardiola.